Almond Salad Dressing

 - 3⁄4 cup water

-- 1 1⁄2 Tbsp Bragg Liquid Aminos (or soy sauce, or Bragg Coconut Liquid Aminos to avoid soy)
+Substitutions: soy sauce, Bragg Coconut Liquid Aminos (to avoid soy)

 - 1⁄8 tsp almond extract